vishnuatgit/carbon-footprint-tracker/README.md

 # EcoMetrics

-Hey there!
-Welcome to EcoMetrics.
-This is my submission for the carbon footprint tracker challenge.

-I originally thought about building an AI-coach chatbot, but I realized a clean, straightforward dashboard would be much more practical and usable.
-So, I built a lightweight, interactive web app to help people understand their baseline carbon footprint and track their daily eco-friendly actions.
+A simple carbon footprint tracker I built to learn more about web development and sustainability.
+It helps you estimate your annual carbon emissions based on your lifestyle and lets you log daily eco-friendly actions to see how much you're saving over time.

 ## How it works
-When you first open the app, it asks you 5 quick lifestyle questions.
-Based on your answers, it estimates your annual carbon footprint and compares it to the global average (around 4,000 kg) and the 1.5°C climate target (2,500 kg).
+When you first open the app, it asks you 5 quick lifestyle questions — stuff like how you commute, what you eat, how often you fly, etc. Based on your answers, it calculates a rough annual carbon footprint and compares it to the global average (~4,000 kg) and the 1.5°C climate target (2,500 kg).

-From there, you can log daily actions—like taking the bus or buying something second-hand.
-The dashboard tracks the carbon you've saved and gives you personalized tips based on your biggest emission areas.
-Everything is saved locally in your browser using `localStorage`, so you can close the tab and come back tomorrow without losing any of your progress.
+After that, you land on a dashboard where you can log actions like taking the bus, eating a plant-based meal, or buying something second-hand.
+Each action shows how much CO₂ you avoided, and the dashboard keeps a running total.
+Everything gets saved in your browser's localStorage, so your data sticks around even if you close the tab.

-## Tech Stack
+## Tech stack
-To keep things as fast and lightweight as possible (and well under the 10 MB repo limit), I stuck to the basics:
+Kept it simple — no frameworks, no build tools:
-- Vanilla HTML
+- HTML
-- Vanilla CSS
+- CSS
-- Vanilla JavaScript
+- JavaScript

-There's no build step, no Webpack, and absolutely no `node_modules` folder to worry about.

-## Setup Instructions
-Getting this running is incredibly simple since there are no dependencies to install.
+Just open the file and it works.

+## Running it locally

-1. **Clone the repo**
+1. Clone the repo
    ```bash
    git clone https://github.com/vishnuatgit/carbon-footprint-tracker.git
    ```
-2. **Open the app**
-   You can literally just double-click the `index.html` file to open it directly in your browser.
-It works right out of the box.

-   *(If you're making edits and prefer using a local server, just open the folder in VS Code and use the Live Server extension).*

-3. **Host it live (Optional)**
-   Because it's a pure static site, you can host it for free on GitHub Pages.
-Just go to your repository settings on GitHub, click "Pages" on the left sidebar, set the source to deploy from the `main` branch, and hit save.

-## A quick note on the math
-The carbon emission numbers used in the onboarding survey and the action logger are rough estimates meant for educational purposes.
-While they aren't exact scientific measurements, they're scaled correctly to give you a solid idea of which behavioral changes have the biggest real-world impact.
+2. Open `index.html` in your browser.
+That's it.

+   If you want live reload while editing, use the Live Server extension in VS Code.

+## Notes
+- The emission numbers are rough estimates for learning purposes, not scientifically precise
+- Data is stored in localStorage so there's no backend — refresh the page and your stuff is still there
+- Hit "Reset Data" in the sidebar if you want to start fresh